 What Causes Prostate Cancer?

 Medical professionals aren’t completely sure what causes prostate cancer.
 It’s likely that several different factors come into play, but researchers are still investigating which factors have the greatest impact and how they cause the cancer to develop.
 At a very basic level, researchers do know that prostate cancer develops as a result of DNA mutations in one or more prostate cells.
-These DNA mutations may be:

-- Inherited.
-For instance, some people are born with tumor suppressor genes (RNASEL, BRCA1 and BRCA2) that don’t function the way they should.
+Some people are born with tumor suppressor genes (RNASEL, BRCA1 and BRCA2) that don’t function the way they should.
 This can allow cancerous cells to develop, grow and eventually form a tumor.

-- Caused by increased hormone levels.
-For instance, too many androgens (male hormones, such as testosterone) may program prostate cells to grow at an abnormally high level, and DNA mutations may occur as a result.
+High amounts of androgens (male hormones, such as testosterone) may program prostate cells to grow at an abnormally high level, and DNA mutations may occur as a result.

 At Moffitt Cancer Center, we have a multispecialty team of researchers and physicians who are dedicated to learning more about prostate cancer.
 We’re constantly studying how the condition develops and spreads; at the same time, we’re also exploring the newest and most innovative advancements in treatment.
 This commitment to groundbreaking research has earned us the honor of being recognized as a National Cancer Institute-designated Comprehensive Cancer Center.